clempo2/JD2-SkeletonGame/README.md

 ## Status

-The port is nearly complete.
-The game is now playable with some minor issues.
+The port is complete.
+The game works as intended.
+Please submit a [GitHub issue](https://github.com/clempo2/JD2-SkeletonGame/issues) if you find a problem.

 ## Installation